apocop/apocop.githup.io/_drafts/2020-01-03-lets-make-a-tokenizer-part-3.md

 punctuation.
 Since the other rules have to break up punctuation first, it is unlikely that a pure punctuation token is going to exist (unless it's an emoticon), and so checking before it would be broken down causes superfluous rule checks.
-On a small dataset there probably wouldn't be a noticeable difference, but a larger dataset could definitely be influenced.
+On a small dataset there isn't a noticeable difference, but a larger dataset could definitely be influenced.

 > You may be concerned that Python dictionaries don't remember ordering, but for now as of [Python 3.6 they do](https://docs.python.org/3/whatsnew/3.6.html#whatsnew36-compactdict).